 “One Church at worship: three buildings for worship”

 The 'Valley Parish' of East Dean, Singleton, & West Dean is in the upper Lavant valley, 6 miles north of Chichester.
 The parish was created on 1st December 2005, by the merger of the three ancient parishes, which had shared incumbents for 40 years.
-Rev Sarah Manouch was appinted as Rector in September 2020 and is a part time House for Duty. her parish days are Fridays, Saturdays and Sundays.
-She is not available on a Thursday.
+The Reverend Sarah Manouch was appointed House for Duty Incumbent in 2020.
+Her Parish days are Friday, Saturday and Sunday, and she is not available on a Thursday.

 The 3 ancient parish churches work closely together to promote the gospel, and encourage today's church at worship, while being the village church for their different communities.

-The Parish Eucharist is celebrated at 10am in each church in turn (at West Dean on the third & fourth Sundays each month), together with Sunday School on the 3rd Sunday during school terms.
-The 4th Sunday Service is All-Age Worship, with young people helping to lead music, prayers, and worship.
+The Parish Eucharist is celebrated at 10am in each church in turn (at East Dean on the first Sunday each month, with a choir).
+The second Sunday is at The Blessed Virgin Mary Singleton, and the third and fourth Sundays at West Dean where there are All Stars Children's activities on the 3rd Sunday during school terms, and a Family Service with music group on the fourth Sunday, where young people help to lead music, prayers, and worship.

 St Andrew West Dean was a Saxon foundation, and Saxon door arches may be seen in its flint, stone and brick-built walls.
 Despite this the interior of St. Andrew’s seems modern and light, which is not what you would expect from the outside.
 A memorial stone set into the wall not far from the door explains why: